baoly19/tiger_genai25_hackathon/README.md

 ## 🙌 Acknowledgments

-A huge thank to the team [GenAI-AgentOS](https://github.com/genai-works-org/genai-agentos) for the agent infrastructure We would like to thank the open-source community to make this project possible.
+A huge thank to the team [GenAI-AgentOS](https://github.com/genai-works-org/genai-agentos) for the agent infrastructure.
+We would like to thank the open-source community to make this project possible.

 This project is inspired by recent advances in AI for healthcare, clinical NLP, and multimodal diagnosis systems: